Table of Contents

-European Cargo Theft Risk:
+Cargo Theft In Europe:

 Throughout 2021, goods worth more than 171 million euros were stolen during the road transport process in Europe, Africa, and the Middle East, according to the Transport Asset Protection Association, an organization that focuses on supply chain security and resilience.
 Despite the severe COVID-19 restrictions that year, this occurred.
 The total losses for 2021 that were mentioned above represent just a small portion of the overall losses.